 In a libertarian world this wouldn't be a big deal.
-We would hear about the privately funded studies and adjust our lives, or not, as each of us sees fit.
-But this is not a libertarian world.
-This is a world of coercion.
+We would hear about the privately funded studies and adjust our lifestyles accordingly, or not, as each of us sees fit.
+But we don’t live in a libertarian world.
+We live in a litigious land.

 Can't you just hear the former class action tobacco-litigating liability lawyers slobbering at their jowls?
 Which CEOs knew coffee was addictive and when did they know it?
 Where's the smoking memo that proves it?
-How much moolah can we legally loot from these mocha merchants?
+How much moolah can be legally looted from these mocha merchants?

-"Griffiths and colleagues are pressing for caffeine addiction to be included in the Diagnostic and Statistical Manual of Mental Disorders, considered the bible of mental disorders."
+Meanwhile some anti-caffeine crusaders are demanding that caffeine addiction be included in the Diagnostic and Statistical Manual of Mental Disorders, considered “the bible of mental disorders."